About the Energy Efficiency Council

 The Board oversees the strategic direction and financial management of the organisation.
 A number of sub-committees drive the development of key projects activities and report to the Board.

-Cheryl’s research focuses on methods and resources for developing solutions to complex problems in the built environment.
 She is an expert in designing curriculum and capacity building resources for energy efficiency, spanning undergraduate, postgraduate, vocational and continuing professional education.
-Her transdisciplinary approach spans science, engineering and education for sustainable development.

 Bruce Easton ecovantage